Dynamical Evolution of Planetary Systems: Observational evidence for post-gas evolution of planetary systems

-A final indication for a relevant evolution of planetary systems after gas dissipation comes from the observations of debris disks with hot dust around main sequence stars, such as $\eta$~Corvi (Lisse et al., 2012; Marino et al., 2017) or Vega (Marboeuf et al., 2016).
+A final indication for evolution of planetary systems after gas dissipation comes from the observations of debris disks with hot dust around main sequence stars, such as $\eta$~Corvi \citep{Lisse2012,Marino2017} or Vega \citep{Marboeuf2016}.
 The dust produced in the vicinity of these stars cannot be sustained by the collisional grinding of local planetesimal populations because these populations could not remain massive for long enough.
-Instead, the best explanation is that planetesimals from a distant disk are scattered inwards as comets by planets (Wyatt et al., 2007; { see also the chapter by Wyatt in this book}).
-The scattering of a large number of planetesimals for a long time requires that planets are currently migrating through the planetesimal disk due to the scattering process itself (Bonsor et al., 2014).
+Instead, the best explanation is that planetesimals from a distant disk are scattered inward as comets by planets \citep{Wyatt2007}.
+The scattering of a large number of planetesimals for a long time requires that planets are currently migrating through the planetesimal disk due to the scattering process itself \citep{Bonsor2014}.
+Beyond the evidence for violent dynamical reorganization, some observations point toward more quiet evolution paths occurring over the lifetime of the host star.
+In particular, close-in planets are heavily influenced by tidal interaction with the star, leading to gradual orbital circularization and decay.

-Prompted by all these observational indications that evolution of planetary systems in the aftermath of gas removal is far from trivial, in the next sections we will examine the processes causing this evolution and their consequences.
+Prompted by all these observational indications that evolution of planetary systems in the aftermath of gas removal is far from trivial, the next sections will examine the processes causing this evolution and their consequences.